 values observed among obese patients.

-Nephrotoxicity occurred in 9-21% of patients on high-dose therapy compared with 2% in
+Nephrotoxicity occurred in 9-40% of patients on high-dose therapy compared with 2% in

 patients on standard-dose therapy in the absence of concomitant risk factors for nephrotoxicity.

 Duration of therapy

 Prabaker et al. observed that the rate of nephrotoxicity increased from 12 to 22% beyond

 ten days of therapy.
 Jeffres et al. observed an odds ratio of 2.55 for nephrotoxicity after

 >= 14 days of treatment.
 7 In another study, Hidayat et al. found that the risk

 high trough levels (15 to 20 mcg/ml): 6% for >=7 days, 21% for 8 to 14 days and 30% for >14

 A high APACHE II score, ICU stay, and receipt of vasopressor agents appear to be significant

 risk factors for the development of nephrotoxicity.

 Lodise et al. observed that ICU patients have a higher baseline risk for development of

 probability of nephrotoxicity at a trough >10 mcg/ml in ICU patients versus trough >20

 Long term outcome

-- Goetz MB, Sayers J. Nephrotoxicity of vancomycin and aminoglycoside therapy
+- Goetz MB, Sayers J.

-separately and in combination.
 J Antimicrob Chemother.
 1993 Aug;32(2):325-34.

 - Zimmermann AE, Katona BG, Plaisance KI.
-Association of vancomycin

-- Hidayat LK, Hsu DI, Quist R, Shriner KA, Wong-Beringer A. High-dose
+- Hidayat LK, Hsu DI, Quist R, Shriner KA, Wong-Beringer A.

 High-dose vancomycin therapy for methicillin-resistant Staphylococcus aureus infections: efficacy and toxicity.

 Arch Intern Med.
 2006;166:2138-44.

 - Nguyen M, Wong J, Lee C, et al.

 Nephrotoxicity associated with high dose vs. standard dose vancomycin therapy.

 In: 47th Interscience Conference on Antimicrobial Agents and Chemotherapy (ICAAC).
 Washington, DC:

 ASM Press; 2007.
 Abstract K-1096.

 - Lodise TP, Lomaestro B, Graves J, Drusano GL.
 Larger vancomycin doses (at least four grams per day) are associated with an increased incidence of nephrotoxicity.

-nephrotoxicity.
 Antimicrob Agents Chemother.
 2008;52:1330-6.